An Introduction to the Devotion to the Sacred Heart of Jesus

 Many years later, the Enthronement of the Sacred Heart of Jesus in the home was established and propagated by the Peruvian Priest, Father Mateo Crawley-Boevey.

-Further sections on the different aspects of the Devotion to the Sacred Heart can be found here:
+For this, further sections on the different aspects of the Devotion to the Sacred Heart may be found here:

 Also, you will find many weblog entries related to the Tradition of the Sacred Heart here.